Beatmania IIDX: Music

-Each new AC release typically features around 60-100 new songs (+100 since Rootage), with a selection of songs returning from previous versions and some songs having LEGGENDARIA charts.
-The current release, beatmania IIDX 29 CastHour, features a library of over 1500 songs.
+Each new AC release typically features around 11 songs at least to 112 songs at most, with a selection of songs returning from previous versions and some songs having LEGGENDARIA charts.
+The current release, beatmania IIDX 33 Sparkle Shower, features a library of 1,881 songs (82 new, 1,797 carried over, and 2 returning).
 Some songs are split across difficulties or styles.
 CS releases feature all of the new songs of their corresponding AC versions (with limited exceptions), 5-10 CS exclusive songs, around 25 "revival" (returning) songs, and 1-3 preview songs, for a total of around 60-100 songs (Empress uses 2 discs, each with 99 songs per disc).
 Arcade versions since 9th Style run on Bemani PC, rather than the PlayStation-based Bemani Twinkle, allowing them to have more songs with higher quality sound due to larger hard drives and higher end hardware.

 Songs often include music videos when played, although only some songs contain dedicated videos.
 Some songs contain generic videos shared by multiple songs, and some of these have additional animated graphics overlaid atop them.
 Beginning with beatmania IIDX 19 Lincle, players can select Qpro characters or customize them, and some songs show Qpros as part of overlays (exc. in beatmania IIDX Infinitas, due to Qpros being unsupported).
 Beginning with beatmania IIDX 20 tricoro, overlays of some songs were removed, and in beatmania IIDX 9th Style, the effector system is not available, both due to hardware limitations.
 Beginning with beatmania IIDX 25 CANNON BALLERS, the effector system is expanded to 8 effect options, adjunt with EQ ONLY.
 In mobile games and in beatmania IIDX Infinitas (2015), the effector system is disabled.